piplabs/story-staking-api/pkg/server/README.md

 #### Response

 - status: The status of the network.
-  - Normal: The network is running normally.
+  - `Normal`: The network is running normally.
-  - Degraded: The network is congested but still operational.
+  - `Degraded`: The network is congested but still operational.
-  - Down: The network is experiencing critical issues and is no longer operational.
+  - `Down`: The network is experiencing critical issues and is no longer operational.
 - consensus_block_height: The latest block height of the consensus layer.
 - execution_block_height: The latest block height of the execution layer.